 “Dear Lady, the earth is ravaged.
 The people will die if you continue.”

 “Do not speak to me of the mortals.
 I turned the sisters Melpomene into sirens, cursed them forever in that form.
 I will do what I have to.
-Now tell me, where is my daughter?”
+Now, tell me, where is my daughter?”
 She said firmly.

 “I saw Hades carry her off in his chariot into the underworld.”
-Helios said solemnly as he saw the wrath in her eyes.
+Helios said solemnly, as he saw the wrath in her eyes.
 “Sister, would Polynemos really be such an abhorrent match for your daughter?”

-“I denied Apollo of the bright ardour, and swift-minded Hermes, for she is but a child, Helios!
+“I denied Apollo, of the bright ardour, and swift-minded Hermes, for she is but a child, Helios!
 She is my only daughter.
-So tell me what claim does Hades have?
+So, tell me, what claim does Hades have?
 He who dwells in that infernal domain, and who is the receiver of all my gifts!”
 She shouted angrily, and he knew that no words could soothe her.

 “Then you must speak with Zeus...”

-Demeter turned away as Zeus called to his sister, “Dear Lady, we beg you.
+Demeter turned away, as Zeus called to his sister, “Dear Lady, we beg you.
 Restore the earth.”

 “You are her father, and you know what happened.
 Tell me!”

-“Hades desired her for his wife, and the narcissus which your daughter desired, I had grown accordance to that wish.
+“Hades desired her for his wife, and the narcissus, which your daughter desired, I had grown in accordance with that wish.
 There is nothing I can do now.”

 “You consented!
 You had that flower charmed out of the earth?”
 She trembled with anger.
-“I will waste the earth, and plague the people unless you restore her to me!”
+“I will waste the earth, and plague the people, unless you restore her to me!”
 She spat at him, mounting to her chariot and taking up the reins of the snarling lions.

 Demeter continued to roam the earth, refraining from ambrosia, or the purifying, clear waters of the Ionian Sea.
 Only the broad tide of the river, and the nocturnal daemons of the wilderness, grieved with her.

-After a while, stars fell from the sky and splashed the earth, as her steps led her to the palace of Cleueus, the King of Elusius in Attica.
-Behind an ornate stone pillar Demeter shifted her shape into a crone.
-Personification of the waning moon, of cleaving time and the withered rose of autumn.
+After a while, stars fell from the sky, and splashed the earth, as her steps led her to the palace of Cleueus, the King of Elusius, in Attica.
+Behind an ornate stone pillar, Demeter shifted her shape into a crone, personification of the waning moon, of cleaving time and the withered rose of autumn.

-Songs of lamentation quivered on the air as she passed beneath an olive tree, and seated herself near the well of Parthenion.
-A group of young maidens approaching to draw water greeted her.
+Songs of lamentation quivered on the air, as she passed beneath an olive tree, and seated herself near the well of Parthenion.
+A group of young maidens, approaching to draw water, greeted her.

 “Good morning.
 Are you travelling alone on this road?”